ryangomberg/ryangomberg/README.md

 [Undergraduate Work/Projects](https://ryangomberg.github.io/ryangomberg/Experience.html)
 [Resume (Updated April 2025)](https://ryangomberg.github.io/ryangomberg/RyanGombergResumeApril2025.pdf)

 Welcome to my webpage!
-I am an Undergraduate Applied/Computational Mathematics Major at UC Irvine, graduating Spring 2025.
+I am an Undergraduate Applied/Computational Mathematics Major at UC Irvine, graduating June 2025.
 Refer to the above links for my resume and work/projects!

 My current interests are in Data Science/Machine Learning and Finance!
 I have experience with working and handling projects in a personal and team setting, as well as managing timelines and task coordination.
 I am keen to leverage academic experience and contribute to successful projects in a professional environment.